datopian/ckan-cloud-helm/README.md

-# Multi-tenant CKAN Helm chart
+# CKAN Cloud Helm Chart

 Helm chart which deploys a single CKAN instance and related infrastructure as part of a multi-tenant cluster.